Written by Terry Smith

 Due to Covid-19, the products that were available to review were limited somewhat, but we still think we have a good selection for you here.

-Let’s kick things off with a review of the best-selling Songmics mini greenhouse.
+Let’s kick things off with a review of the best-selling CHRISTOW mini greenhouse.

-Priced sensibly on Amazon, this Songmics 4 tier mini greenhouse might cost you a little bit more than similar products like the Gautzsch Siena garden model, but if you ask me, it’s definitely worth spending the extra if you can afford it.
+Priced sensibly on Amazon, this CHRISTOW Mini Greenhouse 4 Tier cost you a little bit less than similar products like the Gautzsch Siena garden model, and if you ask me, it’s definitely better so that makes it a bargain!

 Standing 69 x 49 x 158 cm (W x D x H), with four iron mesh shelves, each being able to hold about 15kg worth of plants, you have enough space to grow a decent variety of plants, and any of the shelves can be removed to give more space if needed.

-The frame is made from 0.32mm thick powder coated steel pipes that are 16mm in diameter, held together by hardy polypropylene connectors.
-This frame is covered by a plastic mesh, but unlike some other, cheaper products, this mesh cover is made from 140g/m polyethylene, making it much stronger and durable than transparent plastic covers used by some this mini greenhouse’s competitors.
+The frame is made from thick powder coated steel pipes held together by hardy polypropylene connectors.
+This frame is covered by a plastic mesh, but unlike some other, cheaper products, this mesh cover is made thick and heavy duty, making it much stronger and durable than transparent plastic covers used by some this mini greenhouse’s competitors.
+In terms of stability some throw a sack of compost on the lower tier – not my preference – it you have a wall facing the right direction, I’d anchor it to that so you don’t waste the lower shelf – depends on your situation though I guess.

 The large front door features a good quality resin zipper that works very smoothly, and a door design that rolls all the way up to the top, providing a lot ventilation.